burcakotlu/GLANET/docs/source/tutorial.rst

 		-  Check this check box, if you want to annotate given intervals w.r.t.
 User Defined Gene Set in exon-based, regulation-based and all-based manner.

 		-  User Defined Gene Set Input File (Mandatory if *User Defined Gene Set Annotation* check box is checked.)
+		-  User Defined Gene Set Input File lists each gene in a gene set in one line, in row-based manner.
+		   Namely, there will be n lines/rows for a gene set that consists of n genes.

 			-  User Defined Gene Set Input File contains tab delimited GeneSetID and Gene Information per line.
 				| e.g:.: GO:0031424	LCE6A